SAP-samples/cap-appgyver-covid-certcheck/tutorials/1_SecuritySetup/README.md

 ## SAP IAS user groups and role collection mapping

-To create the relevant user groups in SAP Identity Authentication and respective role collection mappings on the SAP BTP side, please follow the steps of the following tutorial ([click here](https://github.com/SAP-samples/appgyver-auth-flows/#sap-ias-user-group-and-role-collection-mapping)).
+To create the relevant user groups in SAP Identity Authentication Service and respective role collection mappings on the SAP BTP side, please follow the steps of the following tutorial ([click here](https://github.com/SAP-samples/appgyver-auth-flows/#sap-ias-user-group-and-role-collection-mapping)).

 In SAP IAS create a user group called **Covid App** and another user group called **Covid App Admin**.
 Add the desired SAP IAS users to the respective groups.

 ![IAS groups](./images/image03.png)

-In SAP BTP create two new role collections and name them like the user groups createdin SAP Identity Authentication (**Covid App** & **Covid App Admin**).
+In SAP BTP create two new role collections and name them like the user groups createdin SAP Identity Authentication Service (**Covid App** & **Covid App Admin**).
 Whereas the admin role collection needs requires the assignment of the respective **admin** and **Token_Exchange** role, please only assign the **Token_Exchange** role to the standard role (see below).

-Please don't forget to create the respective group mapping for the user groups created in SAP Identity Authentication.
+Please don't forget to create the respective group mapping for the user groups created in SAP Identity Authentication Service.

 ![Admin Role](./images/image01.png)
 ![User Role](./images/image02.png)